kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 kfctl apply -V -f ${CONFIG_URI}
 ```

 When the installation finishes, run the following command to see whether all the pods are in running status.
-Depend on your machine’s capability, it may take a few minutes to reach full running status:
+Depending on your machine’s capability, it may take a few minutes to reach full running status:
 ```
 kubectl get pod -n kubeflow
 ```